A few steps left before you get your green card

 By when do I have to enter the U.S.?

-You usually are given 6 months within which to enter the United States, but to be certain, you will need to check the expiration date on your visa.
+The consulate usually gives you 6 months within which to enter the United States.
+But to be certain, you will need to check the expiration date on your visa.
 It is never too early to enter the U.S. on your immigrant visa.
 But if you try enter too late (i.e. after expiration), you will not be allowed in.

 How do I know if my immigrant visa is still valid?